-Fig. 11.5 - The Edit > Notifications menu
+Fig. 11.5 - The Provisioning > Notifications menu

-Once you've chosen which notification you want to setup, check the Enable Notification to turn it "on."
+Once you've chosen which notification you want to setup, click on the scroll down menu and select Notify on both Alarms and Clears to turn it "on."
 Then choose a notification method: Email, SNMP (traps), Alpha, or SMS.